-As socially responsible investors who believe that the long-term sustainability of companies requires a commitment to the common good, ICCR members advocate for corporate and systemic reforms to improve access to affordable and quality medicines for all, especially people in marginalized and disenfranchised communities.
+As faith-, values-based and responsible investors who believe that the long-term sustainability of companies requires a commitment to the common good, ICCR members advocate for corporate and systemic reforms to improve access to affordable and quality medicines for all, especially people in disenfranchised communities.

 By leveraging shareholders’ voices, for decades ICCR members have encouraged pharmaceutical companies to adopt ethical, sustainable, and transparent practices to improve access to affordable medicine and ensure health equity.
 Pharmaceutical companies have an obligation to ensure that advancements in life-saving medicine and technologies are available, accessible, and affordable to all people.
 Failure to do so presents significant risks to the company and its stakeholders including its employees, shareholders, and consumers, and more broadly to society, jeopardizing the company’s social license to operate.

 This was borne out in 2000 when ICCR members began engaging pharmaceutical companies on their responses to the HIV/AIDS-TB-Malaria pandemics.
 At the time the cost of treating one patient with AIDS for one year with the latest life-saving drugs approached $10,000 (over $15,000 in 2021 dollars).
 That year, pharmaceutical companies revived a previously filed lawsuit seeking to overturn South African legislation that among other things could have brought cheaper AIDS drugs through the utilization of lawful intellectual property flexibilities.
 We realized the risks investors faced from companies’ failure to respond to these pandemics.
 These included risks to the social contract on which drug companies depend to finance innovation, protect intellectual property and expand to new markets.
 Since then, we have continued to encourage action by pharmaceutical companies on their access mandates.